 curl https://vault.omise.co/tokens \ -X POST \ -u $OMISE_PUBLIC_KEY: \ -d "card[name]=Somchai Prasert" \ -d "card[city]=Bangkok" \ -d "card[postal_code]=10320" \ -d "card[number]=4242424242424242" \ -d "card[security_code]=123" \ -d "card[expiration_month]=12" \ -d "card[expiration_year]=2022"

 For requests initiated on your server relating to your account, use the secret key.
 The secret key must not be shared, and we highly recommend encrypting the key on your server for maximum protection.

-If you believe your secret key has been compromised, log in to your Omise account, roll a new key and update it on your server.
+If you believe your secret key has been compromised, log in to your Omise account, generate a new key using the

 Roll key button and make sure your integration is updated accordingly.

 curl https://api.omise.co/charges \ -X POST \ -u $OMISE_SECRET_KEY: \ -d "amount=10000" \ -d "currency=THB" \ -d "card=$TOKEN_ID"